witviggy/presentation-ai-clone/README.md

 ---

-Built with ❤️ by the ALLWEONE team
+Built with ❤️ by the ALLWEONE™ team

 For any questions or support, please open an issue on GitHub or contact us at developer@allweone.com